onanapower/Prework-Study-Guide/README.md

 ## License

-Please refer to the license in the repo
+Please refer to the license in the repository
 ---

 ## Badges